toxic-spanner/mcil-common/README.md

 ![Diagram](http://i.imgur.com/5i18PQM.png)

 As shown in this diagram, the blue branch reaches the yellow branch, and so wraps around to be facing the opposite direction as it originally was.

+### Command normalisation

+Any relative coordinates in a command are changed to be relative to the _origin point_, or the coordinates (0,0,0) in the world representation.